 It only seems like a matter of time until the next multi-million-dollar data breach settlement will be announced, and another consumer data-handling organization will have their feet publicly held to the fire.

-It’s clear that payment processing and storing of consumer data is far from secure.
-From the improper configuration of web applications to the massive security risk involved in cloud storage generally, companies have wisely been seeking alternatives to storing their own user data and opening themselves up to data breach risk.
+It’s clear that the use of payment processing and storing of consumer data is far from secure.
+From the improper configuration of web applications to the massive security risk involved in cloud storage generally, companies – like merchants, service providers, and more – have wisely been seeking alternatives to storing their own user data and opening themselves up to data breach risk.

 For many businesses looking to secure their sensitive data and payment process, one method is tokenization.

-But even though its usage is growing, many business owners haven’t implemented a tokenization solution yet because they don’t know what it is or how it works - so they end up missing out on a powerful tool that aids in keeping their data environments more secure.
+But even though its usage is growing, many business owners haven’t implemented a tokenization solution yet because they don’t know what it is, its value, or how it works - so they end up missing out on a powerful tool that aids in keeping their data environments more secure.

-Tokenization is the process of replacing sensitive information with non-sensitive placeholders called tokens, which are randomly generated into data of the same format and have no intrinsic value.
+Tokenization is the process of replacing sensitive information with anon-sensitive placeholder called a token, which are randomly generated into data of the same format and have no intrinsic value.

 To provide end-to-end security for data both at rest and in transit, you must look for a solution like the VGS Platform using aliases and proxies.